Cedar Point: On-site resorts, marina, and campgrounds

 Hotel Breakers, built in 1905, is the oldest resort at Cedar Point and the closest one to the park.
 It has undergone numerous renovations over the years, with the most recent occurring in 2015 that cost Cedar Fair an estimated $50 million.
 The resort features over 650 rooms and suites, as well as a variety of outdoor amenities including live entertainment and beach activities.

 Lighthouse Point, located along the west bank of the peninsula, contains 64 cottages and 40 cabins.
 The centerpiece of Lighthouse Point is the Cedar Point Light, which was built in 1862 and is the oldest existing structure on the peninsula.

 Camper Village is the only overnight location that provides accommodations for recreational vehicles (RV).
 Deluxe sites offer electricity, water, sewer and cable.
 Amenities include the Camper Village Store, an outdoor pool, a shuffleboard court, and a game room.

 The Cedar Point Marina is located on the Sandusky Bay side of the peninsula, directly adjacent to the amusement park.
 It offers amenities geared toward boaters such as fuel docks and a floating pier.
 Other amenities include on-site restaurants and stores.
+Starting in 2016 the Jet Express started high-speed ferry service from downtown Sandusky to downtown Kelleys Island, and downtown Put-in-Bay on South Bass Island.